poissonconsulting/teckfish/README.md

 ## Introduction

-`teckfish` is an R package for Teck Fish and Aquatic Sciences Projects.
+`teckfish` is an R package for Teck Fish Projects.
 It is intended to be used by Teck staff and contractors and anyone else who finds it useful.

 The intention is to eventually migrate it to the [Teck Resources RDS GitHub organization](https://github.com/TeckResourcesTDS).